Tensor: History

 The concepts of later tensor analysis arose from the work of Carl Friedrich Gauss in differential geometry, and the formulation was much influenced by the theory of algebraic forms and invariants developed during the middle of the nineteenth century.
 The word "tensor" itself was introduced in 1846 by William Rowan Hamilton to describe something different from what is now meant by a tensor.
-Gibbs introduced dyadics and polyadic algebra, which are also tensors in the modern sense.
+Josiah Willard Gibbs introduced dyadics and polyadic algebra, which are also tensors in the modern sense.
 The contemporary usage was introduced by Woldemar Voigt in 1898.

 Tensor calculus was developed around 1890 by Gregorio Ricci-Curbastro under the title absolute differential calculus, and originally presented in 1892.
 It was made accessible to many mathematicians by the publication of Ricci-Curbastro and Tullio Levi-Civita's 1900 classic text Méthodes de calcul différentiel absolu et leurs applications (Methods of absolute differential calculus and their applications).
 In Ricci's notation, he refers to "systems" with covariant and contravariant components, which are known as tensor fields in the modern sense.

-In the 20th century, the subject came to be known as tensor analysis, and achieved broader acceptance with the introduction of Albert Einstein's theory of general relativity, around 1915.
-General relativity is formulated completely in the language of tensors.
-Einstein had learned about them, with great difficulty, from the geometer Marcel Grossmann.
+In the 20th century, the subject came to be known as tensor analysis.
+It achieved broader acceptance beginning with Hermann Minkowski's application to special relativity in 1908 and his development of the concept of spacetime.
+Albert Einstein learned about them, with great difficulty, from the geometer Marcel Grossmann.
 Levi-Civita then initiated a correspondence with Einstein to correct mistakes Einstein had made in his use of tensor analysis.
 The correspondence lasted 1915–17, and was characterized by mutual respect:

 I admire the elegance of your method of computation; it must be nice to ride through these fields upon the horse of true mathematics while the like of us have to make our way laboriously on foot.